capuanomat/Where-s-my-stuff2/README.md

-# Where's My Stuff
+# Where's My Stuff?

 Summer 2017, CS - 2340 group project to help people find lost items in the event of a natural disaster.

-dabest project
+dabest app